lanl-ansi/GasPowerModels.jl/docs/src/math-model.md

 ```
 where it is recommended that ``0 < \lambda_{G} < 1``, that `gm_load_priority` in the network data specification be set to the value of ``\lambda_{G}`` desired, and that `pm_load_priority` similarly be set to the value ``1 - \lambda_{G} = \lambda_{P}``.
 This type of parameterization allows for a straightforward analysis of tradeoffs, as the objective is naturally scaled between zero and one.
-Lexicographic optimization of the two objective terms (e.g., maximize gas delivery first, then power) can be performed via the `solve_mld` function described in the [Utilities](@ref) section.
+Lexicographic optimization of the two objective terms (e.g., maximize gas delivery first, then power) can be performed via the `solve_mld` function described in the [Algorithmic Utilities](@ref) section.